JayCuthrell/fudge-org-eleventy-excellent/src/posts/plugins-patterns-and-potpourri.md

 description: 'A little bit of everything this week from plugins to pattern recognition to surveillance intelligence'
 date: 2023-11-26
 tags:
   - newsletter
   - sentintel-intelligence
   - telecom
   - zoom
   - videoconference
   - remote-work
   - data
   - privacy
   - blogging
   - link-rot
   - trends
+  - analytics
 ---

 I've taken a few days to catch up on reading and hoped to exhaustively tag 200+ posts.
 I say hoped because it was way more fun to play with the different tools than to get the results mapped to the actual tagging.